Subject withdrawal - Section contents

 If you don’t intend to continue your course, apply to withdraw from your course.

 The University provides advice and services to help you with your studies:

-- Get course planning advice or discuss goals for your studies
+- Student Connect to or discuss goals for your studies

-- Seek advice if your studies are affected by ongoing circumstances such as a disability, a health condition or an official commitment
+- Student Equity and Disability Support can provide advice if your studies are affected by ongoing circumstances such as a disability, a health condition or an official commitment

 If you did not withdraw before your census date and you need support managing your studies, you can still apply for Special Consideration.

 Applications for Special Consideration may be submitted for unexpected circumstances that:

 - significantly impact your ability to meet your subject requirements during the period in which you undertook, or were to undertake the subject